Naveen Tajik

 Naveen Tajik is a former Pakistani TV and film actress who is known for playing a role in the TV drama serial Quratul Ain.
-She was one of the most popular actress of her time and was one of the most successful actress of 1970s and early 1980s.
+She was one of the most popular and successful actresses of the 1970s and early 1980s.
 She also starred in films like Aj Diyan Kurrian (1977), Prince (1978), Parakh (1978), and Khaak Aur Khoon (1979).

 Early life

 She was born in 1950 at Lahore and from her early childhood, she took considerable interest in show business later she started working as a model.
 Tajik belonges to a Pakistani Christian family and her father was a military officer.

 Career

 Naveen started working as a model in 1970 and appeared in many commercials and advertisements for PTV and fashion magazines.

 As an actress, she debuted in mid-70s with a PTV drama Quratul Ain which was written by Ashfaq Ahmed.
 Later, she opted for a career in Lollywood and her first film was a Punjabi comic movie, Aj Diyan Kurrian (Today's Girls), released in 1977.

 In 1978, director S. Suleman cast her in his movie Prince in which she played a role of actor Nadeem's sister.
 In 1979, she played a central role in the movie Khaak Aur Khoon.
 She also appeared in several other Urdu and Punjabi movies.

 In 1984, Tajik quit the film industry and moved to the United States.